aws-samples/aws-blog-integrate-administrator-approval-ec2imagebuilder-awssystemmanager/README.md

 Type: AWS::ImageBuilder::ImagePipeline

 ## Outputs
-The list of outputs this template exposes:
+No outputs are exposed by this template

 # system_manager_automation_document.yml
-# Description
+## Description
 This CloudFormation template creates a System Manager Automation runbook that will orchestrate a process to integrate administrator approval in an EC2 Image builder pipeline, before sharing the outputs with selected principals.
 Be aware that the Template is not production ready.
 You need to remove the (optional) steps that you don't need.
 Also, notice that there is no mechanims in this automation document to prevent sharing with unauthorized principals.
 You must handle this before using that template in production.
 Ideas are discussed in the associated blog post.
 Note that some IAM actions are defined with the condition "StringEquals:'aws:ResourceTag/owner': golden-ami-automation" in order to further control access.
 Make sure to add this tag to the SNS Topic and the RAM resources share that you provide.
 If you wish to change the take, ensure you replace all mention of this tag in this template.